vignettes/01-Introduction.Rmd

 decomposed.
 As of December 2016, the decomposition methods in

-are limited to group decomposition.
+convey are limited to group decomposition.

 For instance, the generalized entropy index can be decomposed into between and within group components.
 This sheds light on a very simple question: of the overall inequality, how much can be explained by inequalities between groups and within groups?
 Since this measure is additive decomposable, one can get estimates of the coefficients, SEs and covariance between components.
 For a more practical approach, see (Lima 2013).